CWA Gold Dagger for Non-Fiction

-The CWA Gold Dagger for Non-Fiction is a British literary award established in 1978 by the Crime Writers' Association, who have awarded the Gold Dagger fiction award since 1955.
+The CWA ALCS Gold Dagger for Non-Fiction also called the ALCS Gold Dagger for Non-Fiction is a British literary award established in 1978 by the Crime Writers' Association, who have awarded the CWA Gold Dagger for fiction since 1955.
+It is sponsored by the Authors' Licensing and Collecting Society, and is open to "any non-fiction work on a crime-related theme by an author of any nationality as long as the book was first published in the UK in English during the judging period."
+The prize is a cheque for £1,000 (reduced in 2009 from £2,000) and a decorative dagger.

 In 1978 and 1979 only there was also a silver award.
 From 1995 to 2002 it was sponsored by The Macallan (Scotch whisky brand) and known as The Macallan Gold Dagger for Non-Fiction.
 In 2008 the award was sponsored by Owatonna Media (a London-based literary brand investor and owner).
-Between 2006 and 2010 it was awarded every other year, in even-numbered years, but in 2011 it returned as an annual award..
-The prize is now a cheque for £1,000 and a decorative dagger.
+Between 2006 and 2010 it was awarded every other year, in even-numbered years, but in 2011 it returned as an annual award.